Category:

 DocuSign Pricing

-• Enhanced plans: Custom plans and pricing (unlimited documents/month)
+• Enhanced plans: Custom plans and pricing (custom limit)

 Aline Pricing

-• Enterprise Plan: Contact for pricing.
-Adds integrations, SSO, advanced contract analytics, and bespoke onboarding.
+• Enterprise Plan: Contact for pricing; Adds integrations, SSO, directory sync, advanced contract analytics, and bespoke onboarding.

 How to Pick the Right E-Signature Platform for You

 Not all e-signature vendors offer the same experience.
-Some tools are designed for basic signing, while others go further with collaboration, AI support, or legal workflows.
 The best fit depends on your team’s size, process, and goals.
+And despite the info here, it's still best to do your own research.

 Before choosing a signature app, ask yourself what you actually need beyond the signature.
 Are you mostly handling digital documents for HR or sales?
 Or are you looking for something that supports contract review, document modification, and complex approvals?